bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MasterUnitType_0QeUyL0pf4MOJiDslA49ZJ/Documentation.md

-Indicates the type of master unit.
+Indicates the master unit type.